sokolovdp/flask-celery/README.md

 8. Navigate to http://localhost:5555 to view the workers and scheduled messages under `Tasks` section

-9. Check the receipient email inbox for the scheduled message after the time has ellapsed
+9. Check the recipient email inbox for the scheduled message after the time has elapsed